opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

 2. Re-apply Recent Changes: If you prefer to reapply  the most recent modifications made to the project, you can begin by identifying the initial change you want to restore, then select "Re-apply this and newer changes".

-Finally click the "Save all" button.
+Finally, click the "Save all" button.

 !![Re-apply changes](../../assets/images/re-apply-changes-in-qfieldcloud.png)